Any Trouble: Move to EMI America and break-up

-After returning from their US tour without a recording contract Any Trouble took a long break, after which Clive Gregson returned to making demos.
-He had a meeting with subsequent manager Ray Williams who persuaded him Any Trouble had a sufficient following to justify its revival.
+After returning from their US tour without a recording contract Any Trouble took a long break, after which Gregson returned to making demos.
+He had a meeting with Ray Williams who persuaded him Any Trouble had a sufficient following to justify its revival and took on the role of manager.
 Gregson re-formed the band and, on the strength of the demos, Williams secured a contract with Gery Gersh at EMI America.

-Any Trouble's new line-up included Andy Ebsworth on drums and Steve Gurl on keyboards, with original members Clive Gregson and Phil Barnes.
+Any Trouble's new line-up included Andy Ebsworth on drums and Steve Gurl on keyboards, with original members Gregson and Barnes.
 The sessions started promisingly enough with Val Garay (The Motels) as producer but Garay left after contract negotiations broke down.
-David Kershenbaum (best known for producing Joe Jackson and, later, Tracy Chapman) was brought on board to produce the band's eponymous third album Any Trouble but they were unhappy with the synthesizer-heavy sound of the final mix.
+David Kershenbaum (best known for producing Joe Jackson and, later, Tracy Chapman) was brought on board to produce the band's eponymous third album but they were unhappy with the synthesizer-heavy sound of the final mix.
 While they toured the UK to support the album there were no funds available from the record company for a US tour; the album failed to chart on either side of the Atlantic.

-Gregson decided to throw everything into Any Trouble's second effort for EMI America, producing an ambitious double album (an 11-track single LP in the US) that featured a mixture of new and previously recorded material to highlight the band's diverse range of material.
+Gregson decided to throw everything into Any Trouble's second effort for EMI America, producing an ambitious double album (an 11-track single LP in the US) that featured a mixture of new and previously recorded material to highlight the band's diverse range.
 The new release, titled Wrong End of the Race, also failed to chart despite support from the record company.
-After the failure of their second EMI album, Clive Gregson broke the band up again.
-He recorded a solo album and joined Richard Thompson's band for a time before starting a successful folk-rock duo with Christine Collister in the mid-1980s, on the dissolution of which he resumed his solo career from 1992 to the present.
+After the failure of their second EMI album, Gregson broke the band up again.
+He recorded a solo album and joined Richard Thompson's band for a time before starting a successful folk-rock duo with Christine Collister in the mid-1980s, on the dissolution of which he resumed his solo career in 1992.
 Gregson has also toured and recorded in various combinations of musicians, including Boo Hewerdine, Eddi Reader, Nanci Griffith, Andy Roberts, Ian Matthews and Dennis Locorriere.
 Andy Ebsworth was one of the members of Ryder, the purpose-made pop group which represented the United Kingdom at the 1986 Eurovision Song Contest.